TECH3015/lectures/lecture-03.md

 ## IA: 07

-## the information backbone of a website
+the information backbone of a website:

 - **Content inventory/audit**
 	locate and identify and check site content